systemd/mkosi/mkosi/resources/mkosi.md

   image, no unified kernel images will be generated and no ESP partition will be added to the image if the disk output format is used.

+`Bootloader=`, `--bootloader=`

+: Takes one of `systemd-boot` or `uki`.
+Defaults to `systemd-boot`.
+If set to `systemd-boot`, systemd-boot will be installed and for each installed kernel, a UKI will be generated and stored in `EFI/Linux` in the ESP partition.
+If set to `uki`, systemd-boot will not be installed and a single UKI will be generated for the latest installed kernel (the one with the highest version) and stored in `EFI/BOOT/BOOTX64.EFI`.

 `Initrds=`, `--initrd`

 : Use user-provided initrd(s).
 Takes a comma separated list of paths to